We ask you, humbly, to help us.

 denomination's weekly periodical Christian Science Sentinel and their monthly Christian

-Science Journal regularly publish corroborated testimonies of heading through prayer.
+Science Journal regularly publish corroborated testimonies of healing through prayer.

-The Journal does not generally report on cases where prayer failed.
+The Journal does not generally report on cases where prayer failed -- particularly where the sick person died for lack of medical attention.

 Christian Scientists rely upon their own prayer.
 Christian Science Practitioners are also